continue-revolution/sd-webui-animatediff/README.md

 1. Q: Can I use SDXL to generate GIFs?

     A: You will have to wait for someone to train SDXL-specific motion modules which will have a different model architecture.
 This extension essentially inject multiple motion modules into SD1.5 UNet.
 It does not work for other variations of SD, such as SD2.1 and SDXL.

+1. Q: How should I write prompts to trigger prompt travel?

+    A: See example below.
+The first line is head prompt, which is optional.
+You can write no/single/multiple lines of head prompts.
+The second and third lines are for prompt interpolation, in format `frame number`: `prompt`.
+You must start from 0.
+The last line if tail prompt, which is optional.
+You can write no/single/multiple lines of tail prompts.
+If you don't need this feature, just write prompts in the old way.
+    ```
+    1girl, yoimiya (genshin impact), origen, line, comet, wink, Masterpiece, BestQuality.
+UltraDetailed, <lora:LineLine2D:0.7>,  <lora:yoimiya:0.8>,
+    0: closed mouth
+    8: open mouse
+    smile
+    ```

 ## Demo and Video Instructions